vincentclaes/xgboost-on-serverless-sagemaker/README.md

 - Create a serverless.yml file to deploy our Serverless Sagemaker + Lambda + Api Gateway
 - Deploy our stack to AWS
 - Call our model using curl
+- Remove the stack

 We first tried doing it with a huggingface model, but serverless sagemaker did not work with huggingface at the time of writing.
-The repo for "huggingface-on-serverless-sagemaker" can ge found [here](https://github.com/vincentclaes/huggingface-on-serverless-sagemaker)
+The repo for "huggingface-on-serverless-sagemaker" can be found [here](https://github.com/vincentclaes/huggingface-on-serverless-sagemaker)